krabil-la/LumenAd-Hogwarts/README.md

 You could have people fill out their own houses, but I had a hard time just getting everyone to come up with a house, let alone write it down.
 There's also an option to put everyone in the database then create a command that lets them move themselves.
 I didn't do this because I thought people would be switching all the time, but that may be a better solution for you.
 Either way you'll need a default house for everyone who can't decide.
 I chose Hufflepuff as the default because of a quote from the books: <em>"Good Hufflepuff, she took the rest and taught them all she knew"</em>

 Here's the original javascript I used to upload the data to DynamoDB from a csv.
+Depending on how you collect and store you data you may be able to use this snippet unmodified or you may need something completely different.
+This is more to give you an idea of how I did it.
 May it help you in your travels.
 ```const fs = require('fs')
 const parse = require('csv-parse/lib/sync')
 const AWS = require('aws-sdk')